• Skip to primary navigation

 • 200 grams ( = 7.05 ounces) soft butter (leave at room temperature til soft, do not heat in a microwave)

-• 100 grams sugar (1 cup US = 225 grams, so you need a little less than half a cup)
+• 100 grams of sugar (1 cup US = 225 grams, so you need a little less than half a cup)

 • 2 egg yolks